xXsteinXx/chara-analysis_at/README.md

 training and/or fine-tuning a hyper-specific model not intending to be “creatively” generative.

+# workflow
-workflow: I will be utilizing requests, transformers, pipelines, pandas, BeautifulSoup4, lxml, re, and csv.
+I will be utilizing requests, transformers, pipelines, pandas, BeautifulSoup4, lxml, re, and csv.
 Currently, my methods are to fine-tune GPT-2 via Hugging Face on the transcripts from the first and tenth season of the series.
 The transcripts were scrapped from the Adventure Time Wiki, a fan-made and sustained Wikipedia page with community content mostly under a CC-BY-SA license.
-Once fine-tuned, I will prompt each model with the starters “Finn”, “Finn’s emotions are”, “Finn’s emotions are not”, “Finn is/does”, “Finn is/does not”, and “Finn thinks”.
+Once fine-tuned, I will prompt each model with the starters “Finn is/is not", “Finn’s emotions are/are not”, and “Finn thinks”.
 I believe these prompts, based on previous experimentation, will return results that highlight Finn’s character, decisions, and emotions.
 Before prompting, I will be conducting a bias check on the models by prompting “a woman is”,